astrob3rry/bigdata-project/milestones.md

 In the mean time, we read some relevant papers regarding spatial data profiling and cleaning as well:

-- D. Loshin.
-2010.
-The Practitioner's Guide to Data Quality Improvement (1st. ed.).
-Morgan Kaufmann Publishers Inc.

 - Z. Abedjan, L. Golab, and F. Naumann.
 2015.
 Profiling relational data: a survey.
 VLDB Journal.
 - F. Naumann.
 2013.
 Data Profiling Revisited, SIGMOD Record.
-- Y. Y. Chiang, B. Wu, A. Anand, K. Akade, and C. A. Knoblock.
-2014.
-A System for Efficient Cleaning and Transformation of Geospatial Data Attributes.
-Proceedings of the 22nd ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems.
-- J. M. Hellerstein.
-2008.
-Quantitative Data Cleaning for Large Databases.
-UC Berkeley.
+- D. Loshin.
+2010.
+The Practitioner's Guide to Data Quality Improvement (1st. ed.).
+Morgan Kaufmann Publishers Inc.
 - V. Ganti and A. D. Sarma.
 2013.
 Data Cleaning: A Practical Perspective.
 Morgan & Claypool.
 - E. Rahm and H. H. Do.
 2000.
 Data Cleaning: Problems and Current Approaches.
 IEEE Data Engineering Bulletin.
 - A. D. Chapman.
 2005.
 Principles and Methods of Data Cleaning – Primary Species and Species- Occurrence Data, version 1.0.
 Report for the Global Biodiversity Information Facility.

-- S. Wang and H. Yuan.
-2014.
-Spatial Data Mining: A Perspective of Big Data.
-International Journal of Data Warehousing and Mining.

 ## Problem Description and Goal